-Tip: There are no ATMs in Tikal and vendors don’t accept credit cards.
+Pro-Tip: There are no ATMs in Tikal and vendors don’t accept credit cards.
 Make sure that you bring cash.

 The entrance to Tikal is priced at approximately $150Q ($20 US) and the park is open from 6:00 AM until 6:00 PM.
 The city covers a massive area.
 Many of the ruins are still partially, if not completely covered in layers of dirt and jungle from a millennium of neglect, and making your way through the jungle paths to the different features can take a while.
 Don’t trust the signs either, they often fall and are placed back facing the wrong direction.

-The Grand plaza in the Mayan City of Tikal is one of the most famous within the city.
+The Grand Plaza in the Mayan City of Tikal is one of the most famous within the city.
 The Grand Plaza was used mostly for ceremonial activities.
 Contrary to popular belief, the Mayan culture is still alive in Central America, and while we were visiting we had the opportunity to witness a Mayan prayer ritual within the Grand Plaza.
-Seeing this was very unexpected and we were told by the guide to be very respectful and silent around the ceremony as it is real deal and not something put on as a display for tourists.
+Seeing this was very unexpected and we were told by the guide to be very respectful and silent around the ceremony as it is the real deal and not something put on as a display for tourists.

 The Grand Plaza includes Temple 1 (Temple of the Grand Jaguar) and Temple II (Temple of the Masks).
 The grounds offer amazing places to explore, including residences and a ball court where the ancient and deadly Mesoamerican ball game was played.
 Temple II has wooden stairs, making it a relatively easy climb for children.

-Tip: Temperatures in Tikal can increase dramatically in the afternoon and the Grand Plaza does not offer much shade.
+Pro-Tip: Temperatures in Tikal can increase dramatically in the afternoon and the Grand Plaza does not offer much shade.
 Make sure to pack sunscreen and lots of water for exploring.

 Temple IV, also known as the Temple of the Two-Headed Snake is the tallest structure in Tikal at a whopping 70 M (230 ft).
-Within the Mayan city of Tikal, Temple IV is the place to be to watch the sun rise over the tropical forests.
+Within the Mayan city of Tikal, Temple IV is the place to be to watch the sunrise over the tropical forests.
 The climb up to the top involves a combination of rickety stairs built on scaffolding and the original structures uneven and crumbling stairs.
 The drops on all sides are steep.
 The stairs can be a heart-pounding experience for those who aren’t used to it.
 The views, though, the views are worth the effort.

 Temple IV became famous for its “Star Wars” view.
 The Millenium Falcon could be seen shooting out from the temple peaks as it appeared as part of the rebel base during A New Hope.
-If you love your Sci-Fi like I do, then it’s worth the trip just for this!
+If you love your Sci-Fi as I do, then it’s worth the trip just for this!

 Exploring the residences and tunnels of the Central Acropolis